imanedr/Subscene-API/README.md

 Powershell Subscene-API for downloading subtitles automatically from subscene.com website
 # Installation
 - Create "Subscene-API" folder in the C:\Program Files\WindowsPowerShell\Modules
-- copy all files and folders into the "Subscene-API" folder
+- Copy all files and folders into the "Subscene-API" folder
-- the folder structure should be like this :
+- The folder structure should be like this :
 ```
  └───Subscene-API
 	    │   Subscene-API.psd1